Elizabeth C. Bunce: Reception

 Bunce has received favorable industry and literary reviews for her writing.
 Publishers Weekly referred to her Myrtle Hardcastle mystery series as “the best thing to happen to youth mysteries since Trixie Belden.”
 The Wall Street Journal said “Younger Holmes fans (and older ones too) should be charmed by Elizabeth C. Bunce's Cold-Blooded Myrtle.”
 The Buffalo News called Premeditated Myrtle a “hugely entertaining, well-crafted Victorian whodunnit.”
 The Kansas City Star called Premeditated Myrtle "loaded with energy that propels the reader forward in the tradition of all the most addictive of children’s books mysteries.”
 Peter S. Beagle, author of The Last Unicorn, said "Elizabeth Bunce is the real thing, no question about it.
 A Curse Dark as Gold beats the hell out of any fantasy novel I’ve read this year.
 Her heroine/narrator is immensely appealing; the atmosphere of a world on the cusp of the Industrial Revolution is completely believable; and the suspense of the story builds so craftily that I started taking notes on just how she does it.
 Speaking as a writer, Elizabeth Bunce is definitely worth stealing from; speaking as a reader… all right, all right, already, I couldn’t put it down.
 She’s that good.”
 Smithsonian Magazine called Bunce's A Curse Dark as Gold, “a spellbinding novel of romance and buried secrets.”

 Works

 Bunce is known for two series, both ongoing.
-The first is a high fantasy for young adults featuring a thief named Digger called the Thief Errant series, including the novels StarCrossed, (named a Chicago Public Library Best of the Best Book for 2010) and Liar's Moon.
+The first is a high fantasy for young adults featuring a thief named Digger called the Thief Errant series, including the novels StarCrossed (named a Chicago Public Library Best of the Best Book for 2010) and Liar's Moon.
 The series has been called a “political fantasy” and compared to the novels of George R.R.
 Martin.

 Her Myrtle Hardcastle Mystery series features a 12-year-old aspiring detective named Myrtle Hardcastle, who solves crimes with her governess Ada Judson and a cat named Peony, set in 1890s Victorian England.
-Bunce's young sleuth has been compared to Enola Holmes, Flavia de Luce, and Harriet the Spy.
-The series is being published internationally in German and Russian translations.
+Bunce's young sleuth has been compared to Trixie Belden, Enola Holmes, Flavia de Luce, and Harriet the Spy.
+The series is being published internationally in German via Knesebeck Verlag, in Russian via Five Quarters Publishing, in Chinese via Zhejiang Literature & Art Publishing House, and in Czech via Albatros Media A.S., and distributed in Australia via Hardie Grant Publishing and Canada via Thomas Allen & Son, Ltd.